chenqin/surfing-db/surfingthriftjni/README.md

 Notes
 - If the native library is not present, only the pure Java converter path will work.
-- Package note: this module defines `com.pinterest.drsquirrel.jni.NativeThriftDecoder` and `org.apache.thrift.ext.*`, which also exist in `drsquirrel-java-project`.
+- Package note: this module defines `org.surfing.drsquirrel.jni.NativeThriftDecoder` and `org.apache.thrift.ext.*`, which also exist in `drsquirrel-java-project`.
 Do not put both jars on the same classpath; prefer one or the other per application.